Make an appointment

 Burials taking place on the same day

-The Registrar will need to speak to the holder of the Medical Certificate to establish the circumstances surrounding the death and decide whether the burial certificate documents may be issued.
-This is a decision for the Registrar alone.
+The registrar will decide whether the burial certificate documents may be issued .
+This is a decision for the registrar alone.

 When the burial certificate is issued as an emergency, the family members or informants of the deceased will need to book an appointment to register the death at a later date.